As used in this division:

 (5) Repackagers of dangerous drugs.

-(Z) "Suspend" means to take action against a license rendering such license without force and effect for a period of time as determined by the state board of pharmacy.
+(Y) "Suspend" means to take action against a license rendering such license without force and effect for a period of time as determined by the state board of pharmacy.
+The board may require that an individual whose license or registration has been suspended may not be employed by or work in a facility licensed by the state board of pharmacy to possess or distribute dangerous drugs during such period of suspension.